-The Master’s of Public Administration at Kentucky State University prepares individuals for positions of leadership in public service.
-A career of leadership may involve management and/or policy at several levels of government, in non profit agencies and in private sector areas where knowledge of government is important.
+The Master’s of Public Administration (MPA) at Kentucky State University prepares individuals for positions of leadership in public service.
+A career of leadership may involve management and/or policy at several levels of government, in non profit agencies and in parts of the private sector areas where knowledge of government is important.

-A majority of public administration courses are offered in the evening to accommodate students with full-time jobs.
-By taking approximately two courses each semester, such students can complete all degree requirements in approximately three years.
+Public administration courses are offered in the evening to accommodate students with full-time jobs.
 Some of KSU’s MPA students work for government agencies and receive employer tuition assistance.
-Also, several full -time students receive graduate assistantships in exchange for part time work.
+By taking approximately two courses each semester, evening students can complete all degree requirements in approximately three years.
 Full time students typically earn the Master of Public Administration degree in two years of study.
 Up to 12 semester credit hours of appropriate graduate level coursework may be transferred into the Master of Public Administration program from elsewhere.

-All new applicants (including transfer applicants) seeking graduate level admission to the School of Public Affairs must supply the following credentials:
+All new applicants (including transfer applicants) seeking MPA admission must supply the following credentials:

 - Official transcripts indicating that applicants have completed a bachelor’s degree.
 Transcripts of international students must be submitted in English, and any translation of transcripts certified.

 - Three (3) letters of recommendation

 - A biographical essay briefly explaining why the applicant’s wishes to pursue MPA studies

 Students who were previously enrolled in the Master of Public Administration program at Kentucky State University and who wish to resume enrollment after not attending for two or more years, and students returning from suspension must provide the following: